shelbyhamp/SHELBYBRADY-SQA2025-AUBURN/REPO.md

   - Runs the Bandit scan and saves results to `bandit_report.csv`
   - Executes `fuzz.py` to perform fuzz testing and logging
   - Generates `integration_results.csv` with a summary of results
-  - Uploads all results as artifacts under `integration-test-results/`

 ---